 1) He wasn't the first Ellington in the White House.

-When Duke Ellington’s 70th birthday was celebrated by a historic reception and a jam session hosted by Richard Nixon in 1969, he wasn't the first of his family in the White House.
-His father, James Edward Ellington, in addition to his work as a butler, driver, caretaker and handyman for a prominent Washington D.C. doctor, worked as a part-time butler there on several occasions during the Warren G. Harding administration in the early 1920s.
+When Ellington’s 70th birthday was celebrated by a historic reception and a jam session hosted by Richard Nixon in 1969, he wasn't the first of his family in the White House.
+His father, James Edward Ellington, in addition to his work as a butler, driver, caretaker and handyman for a prominent Washington, D.C. doctor, worked as a part-time butler there on several occasions during the Warren G. Harding administration in the early 1920s.
 If he had still been alive in 1969, James Ellington could have taken his son on a knowledgeable tour of the president’s residence.

-2) Duke had another (less suave) nickname.
+2) He had another (less suave) nickname.

 While Edward Kennedy Ellington was given the nickname of "Duke" early in life due to his suave nature and classy manners, he was also called “Dumpy” by some of his sidemen due to his eating habits.
 Ellington always did his best to look good but he had a potentially huge appetite that led trombonist Tricky Sam Nanton to once say, “He’s a genius, all right, but Jesus how he eats!”
 Ellington found that when he went on a diet consisting of nothing but steak, hot water, grapefruit juice and coffee, he could lose weight very quickly.
 During periods when he was eating excessively (he always loved good food), Ellington knew just the right clothes to wear that could keep him looking slim no matter what his weight.